alex-lechner/Traffic-Light-Classification/README.md

 If you don't want to use evaluation/validation in your training, simply remove those blocks from the config file.
 However, if you do use it make sure to set ``num_examples`` in the ``eval_config`` block to the sum of images in your .record file.

-You can [take a look at the configs of this repsoitory][alex lechner model configs] for reference.
+You can [take a look at the .config files of this repsoitory][alex lechner model configs] for reference.
 I've configured a few things like batch size and dropout as well.
 As I've mentioned earlier I've used [Vatsal's dataset][coldknight dataset] for training and my dataset for validation so don't get confused by the filename of my .record file ``jpg_udacity_train.record``.

 ### 3. Setup an AWS spot instance
 For training, I recommend setting up an AWS spot instance.
 Training will be much faster and you can train multiple models simultaneously on different spot instances (like I did):